Flavian dynasty: Government

 Since the fall of the Republic, the authority of the Roman Senate had largely eroded under the quasi-monarchical system of government established by Augustus, known as the Principate.
 The Principate allowed the existence of a de facto dictatorial regime, while maintaining the formal framework of the Roman Republic.
 Most Emperors upheld the public facade of democracy, and in return the Senate implicitly acknowledged the Emperor's status as a de facto monarch.
 The civil war of 69 had made it abundantly clear that real power in the Empire lay with control over the army.
 By the time Vespasian was proclaimed emperor in Rome, any hope of restoring the Republic had long dissipated.

 The Flavian approach to government was one of both implicit and explicit exclusion.
 When Vespasian returned to Rome in mid-70, he immediately embarked on a series of efforts to consolidate his power and prevent future revolts.
 He offered gifts to the military and dismissed or punished those soldiers loyal to Vitellius.
 He also restructured the Senatorial and Equestrian orders, removing his enemies and adding his allies.
 Executive control was largely distributed among members of his family.
 Non-Flavians were virtually excluded from important public offices, even those who had been among Vespasian's earliest supporters during the civil war.
 Mucianus slowly disappears from the historical records during this time, and it is believed he died sometime between 75 and 77.
 That it was Vespasian's intention to found a long-lasting dynasty to govern the Roman Empire was most evident in the powers he conferred upon his eldest son Titus.
 Titus shared tribunician power with his father, received seven consulships, the censorship, and perhaps most remarkably, was given command of the Praetorian Guard.
 Because Titus effectively acted as co-emperor with his father, no abrupt change in Flavian policy occurred during his brief reign from 79 until 81.

 Domitian's approach to government was less subtle than his father and brother.
-Once Emperor, he quickly dispensed with the Republican facade and transformed his government more or less formally into the divine monarchy he believed it to be.
+Once emperor, he quickly dispensed with the republican facade and transformed his government more or less formally into the divine monarchy he believed it to be.
 By moving the centre of power to the imperial court, Domitian openly rendered the Senate's powers obsolete.
 He became personally involved in all branches of the administration: edicts were issued governing the smallest details of everyday life and law, while taxation and public morals were rigidly enforced.
 Nevertheless, Domitian did make concessions toward senatorial opinion.
-Whereas his father and brother had virtually excluded non-Flavians from public office, Domitian rarely favoured his own family members in the distribution of strategic posts, admitting a surprisingly large number of provincials and potential opponents to the consulship, and assigning men of the equestrian order to run the imperial bureaucracy.
+Whereas his father and brother had virtually excluded non-Flavians from public office, Domitian rarely distributed strategic posts to his own family members, admitting a surprisingly large number of provincials and potential opponents to the consulship, and assigning men of the equestrian order to run the imperial bureaucracy.